elomonosov/cache/README.md

     Cache.put(Cacheable cacheable);

-Item will be stored in the cache, positioned on the top level.
+Item will be stored in the cache.

 ### Least recently used strategy (LRU)